kstppd/cpp-config-parser/README.md

 ### Demo Files

 Compile the demo files with the makefile.
-The run them using:
+Then run them using:

 `./demo demo.cfg`